This is a great resource for answers, help, & advice to aquarium and pond questions not found elsewhere; With regular posts & article updates.

 Purigen’s impact on trace elements is minimal.

-*Boyd’s Chemi-Pure; this is a popular product that I must be missing something about it as I have used it several times in my maintenance business and have never quite seen this product meets its claims.In fact in marine aquariums I have seen very unstable pH when this product is used.
+Boyds Chemi-Pure *Boyd’s Chemi-Pure; this is a popular product that I must be missing something about it as I have used it several times in my maintenance business and have never quite seen this product meets its claims (in particular marine aquariums).

 I also have some problems with the claim by the manufacturer of “NO CLEANING - Necessary for health of fish”.